benscabbia/bens-blog/_posts/2018-07-02-async-programming-in-dotnet-part-3.md

 }
 ```

-In our code above, let’s imagine we have refactored our `GetPersonAsyncto` be asynchronous, whilst leaving the action `GetFullName` as synchronous.
+In our code above, let’s imagine we have refactored our `GetPersonAsync` to be asynchronous, whilst leaving the action `GetFullName` as synchronous.
 This code will block!
 To fully understand why it blocks, lets go through the execution step by step step:

 1. A request comes in to get the full name
 2. A thread with the ASP.NET request context calls `GetPersonAsync`